RichardChambers/writereadport/ReadMe.txt

     CONSOLE APPLICATION : writereadport Project Overview
 ========================================================================

+This is free and unencumbered software released into the public domain.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+NO WARRANTY FOR SOURCE CODE

+ALL OF THE SOURCE CODE ON THIS WEB SITE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.
+THIS SOURCE CODE SHOULD NOT BE RELIED UPON AS THE SOLE BASIS FOR SOLVING A PROBLEM WHOSE INCORRECT SOLUTION COULD RESULT IN INJURY TO PERSON OR PROPERTY.
+THE ENTIRE RISK AS TO THE RESULTS AND PERFORMANCE OF THIS SOURCE CODE IS ASSUMED BY THE USER.
+IN NO EVENT SHALL ANY OF THE CONTRIBUTORS TO THIS WEB SITE BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY ARISING FROM THE USE OF THIS SOURCE CODE.

 This console application is a command line utility for accessing and using a Serial Communication Port.
 The application has three different working modes:
  - single shot to send a text string to a Serial Port